MicrosoftDocs/power-platform/power-virtual-agents/analytics-summary.md

 > [!TIP]
 > By default, the page shows you key performance indicators for the last seven days.
 To change the time period, use the date controls at the top of the page.

 _Analytics sessions_ track user engagement for your bot.
-These charts measure how well your bot is doing and help you find the topics with the most impact on your bot's performance.
+The summary charts measure how well your bot is doing and help you find the topics with the most impact on your bot's performance.
 A session will time out after 30&nbsp;minutes of inactivity.

 - A session starts when a user interacts with your bot or the bot sends a proactive message to the user.
 The session begins in an _unengaged_ state.
 - A session becomes _engaged_ when a non-system topic is triggered or the session is escalated.
 Once it's engaged, it remains engaged.
+An engaged session will have one of the following outcomes: _resolved_, _escalated_, or _abandoned_.
 - When the **Escalate** topic is triggered or a **Transfer to agent** node is run, the session ends and is considered _escalated_.
-(The current session ends, whether the conversation transfers to a live agent or not.)
+(The current analytics session ends, whether the conversation transfers to a live agent or not.)
 - When the **End of Conversation** topic is triggered:
   - If your bot doesn't present an end-of-conversation survey, the session ends and is considered _resolved_.
   - If your bot does present an end-of-conversation survey and the user confirms that the interaction was a success or lets the session time out, the session also ends and is considered _resolved_.
   - Otherwise, the session continues, and the user can attempt a new task or question.
-- A session is considered _abandoned_ when the session times out and it did not reach a resolved or escalated state.
+- An engaged session is considered _abandoned_ when the session times out and it did not reach a resolved or escalated state.

 The summary tab includes a variety of charts with graphical views of your bot's key performance indicators.
 The remainder of this article describes each chart in more detail.